Binary system of unequal counterrotating Kerr-Newman sources: The asymptotically flat exact solution

 In this approach, the Ernst potentials on the symmetry axis ${\cal{E}}(\rho=0,z):=e(z)$ and $\Phi(\rho=0,z):=f(z)$ have the following form: \be e(z)= 1 + \sum_{j=1}^{2}\frac{e_{j}}{z-\beta_{j}}, \qquad f(z)= \sum_{j=1}^{2}\frac{f_{j}}{z-\beta_{j}}, \ee

 \noi where $\{e_{j},f_{j},\beta_{j}\}$ are complex constants which can be related with the Simon's multipolar moments \cite{Simon}.
 The specific choice (\ref{Ernstsymmetryaxis}) of the axis data is motivated by two facts: the mentioned relation of the parameters $e_{j}$, $f_{j}$, and $\beta_{j}$ with the multipolar terms and that the SM deals with poles on the complex plane.
 Therefore, this specific representation turns out to work very well in the framework of the SM.
 With the purpose to describe a binary system of KN sources, the explicit solution is worked out after setting $N=2$ in the last formulas of Sec.
 III in \cite{RMJ}.
 Then, the two-body system is depicted by twelve algebraic parameters $\{\alpha_{n}, f_{j}, \beta_{j}\}$, for $n=\overline{1,4}$ and $j=1,2$, where $\alpha_{n}$ define the location of the sources on the symmetry axis (see Fig.\ \ref{DKRR}).
 It should be pointed out that SM provides a mathematical recipe to construct the Ernst potentials and metric functions at whole spacetime, but generally the solution is not asymptotically flat at spatial infinity, due to the presence of NUT sources \cite{NUT} and the global monopolar magnetic charge.
-Hence, to e\-li\-mi\-na\-te the gravitomagnetic monopole (NUT parameter) and disconnect the region between sources, one needs to solve the following axis conditions \cite{ILLM} \footnote{There is a misprint in formula (7) of Ref.\ \cite{ILLM}; a bar over the term $\mathfrak{a}$ is missed.}: \bea \eea
+Hence, to e\-li\-mi\-na\-te the gravitomagnetic monopole (NUT parameter) and disconnect the region between sources, one needs to solve the following axis conditions \cite{ILLM,FN}: \bea \eea

 The parameters $\alpha_{n}$ can be written in terms of the re\-la\-ti\-ve distance $R$ and the half-length $\sigma_{k}$ of each rod as follows: \bea \eea

 \noi where $\sigma_{k}$ can take real positive or pure imaginary values as shown in Fig.\ \ref{DKRR}.
 In order to solve the above set of algebraic equations (\ref{algebraicequations}), one notes that the first Simon's multipolar terms \cite{Simon} as the total mass $\mathcal{M}$, total electric charge $\mathcal{Q}$, and total magnetic charge $\mathcal{B}$ can be calculated from the Ernst potentials (\ref{Ernstsymmetryaxis}) on the symmetry axis, lea\-ding us to \be \beta_{1} + \beta_{2} + \bar{\beta}_{1} + \bar{\beta}_{2}=-2\mathcal{M}, \qquad f_{1}+f_{2}= \mathcal{Q}+ i\mathcal{B}. \ee